okl/makara/USAGE.md

           role: master
         - name: slave 1

 By default the databases will inherit the top-level db configuration.
 The best practice is to put the shared options in the top-level and define all the differences in each sub-config.
-In the example below, the `db_adapter`, `username`, and `password` options will be shared among all the sub-configs.
+In the example below, the `username` and `password` options will be shared among all the sub-configs.

     production:
-      adapter: makara
+      adapter: makara_mysql2
-      db_adapter: mysql2
       username: the-user
       password: the-password